-A San Antonio trip is always an amazing time, but this was not our typical San Antonio trip.
-This time we didn’t go in the RV; we didn’t drive our car.
+A San Antonio trip is always an amazing time, but this was not our typical trip.
+This time, we didn’t go in the RV; we didn’t drive our car.
 Steve and I flew!
-We saw some usual sights like the Alamo and the River Walk, but this was mostly a new experience.
+We saw sights like the Alamo and the River Walk, but this was mostly a new experience.

 We have visited San Antonio many times, but who flies to San Antonio from the Houston area?
 A fantastic airline ticket price and companion fare were responsible for this oddity.
-It was an interesting experience, but of course, we discovered it is easier to drive ourselves there.
+It was an enjoyable experience, but we discovered it was easier to drive ourselves there.

-Also, not at all typical, we decided not even to rent a car.
-Car rental rates are outrageous these days, and being the frugal, retired income souls we are, we did not want to pay a $35/day parking fee at the hotel either.
-We walked a lot, but Uber was our dear friend more than once also.
+Also, not at all typical, we decided not to rent a car.
+Car rental rates are outrageous these days, and being the frugal, retired-income souls we are, we did not want to pay a $35/day parking fee at the hotel either.
+We walked a lot, but Uber was our dear friend more than once, too.

-We had the very best experience with Uber drivers, Lyft also, in San Antonio.
-Our drivers were always only a few minutes from us when we made a ride request.
-Steve and I enjoyed visiting with our drivers also; each had a great story to share.
+We had the very best experience with Uber drivers and Lyft drivers in San Antonio.
+Our drivers were always only a few minutes away when we made a ride request.
+Steve and I also enjoyed visiting with our drivers; each had a great story to share.

 Hotel Indigo

 We have stayed in many Hotel Indigos in the last decade.
 I love the modern décor and uniqueness of each property.
-Our favorite by far was the Hotel Indigo we stayed at in Rome a few years ago.
+Our favorite was the Hotel Indigo, which we stayed at in Rome a few years ago.
 It was within walking distance of so many sights we wanted to see and is an outstanding hotel.

 Hotel Indigo Riverwalk, San Antonio

-We stayed at this Hotel Indigo in San Antonio once before.
-However, this visit was very much unlike our previous visit.
-I understand staffing issues are a problem in this new world we live in, but our hotel was seriously understaffed.
+We had previously stayed at Hotel Indigo in San Antonio.
+However, this visit was very different.
+I understand staffing issues are a problem in this new world, but our hotel was seriously understaffed.

-It was disheartening to see the desk clerk work so hard while the manager stood by, watching and never providing help to any of his staff.
-The hotel was also not very clean; windows and floors were dirty.
-The team gets an A+ for effort, but they needed help.
+It was disheartening to see the desk clerk work so hard while the manager stood by, watching and never helping any of his staff.
+The hotel was also not very clean; the windows and floors were dirty.
+The team got an A+ for effort, but they needed help.

 No more San Antonio Hotel Indigo for us.